County Laois: 16th century colony and County status

 It was shired in 1556 by Queen Mary as Queen's County, covering the countries of Leix (Loígis), Slewmarge, Irry, and that part of Glimnaliry on the southwest side of the River Barrow.
 Laois received its present Irish language name following the Irish War of Independence.
 Laois was also sometimes spelt "Leix".
 Portlaoise (previously Maryborough) is the main town of the county.

 Loígis was the subject of two organised plantations or colonisations by the Kingdom of England in 1556 and 1607.
 During the first plantation, Thomas Radclyffe, 3rd Earl of Sussex attempted to dispossess the ruling O'Moore clan, who had been engaging in costly raids on The Pale, and settle the area with English colonists.
 However, this led to a long drawn-out guerrilla war in the county and left only a small colonist community clustered around garrisons.
 This initial attempt at plantation is widely regarded as a failure by historians, as occupying the territory was far more costly than the money yielded from it, and the scheme attracted fewer settlers than anticipated.

 The second, more successful plantation of the county took place in the aftermath of the Nine Years' War, and expanded the existing English settlements with more landowners and tenants.
 In 1659, a group of Quakers led by William Edmundson, settled in Mountmellick, while a group of Huguenots were given refuge in Portarlington in 1696 after their service to William of Orange in the Williamite War in Ireland.

 What followed was a period of relative calm.
 Anglo-Irish landowners enclosed the land and built fine houses, including Durrow Castle, Heywood House and Emo Court.
 In 1836, a branch of the Grand Canal stretched to Mountmellick, further stimulating industry in that town.

 The Great Famine of 1845–49 devastated the county.
 The county's workhouses could not cope with the number of destitute people seeking shelter.
 By the time the workhouse opened at Donaghmore in 1853, many of the poorest had emigrated or died.

+The English language was already dominant in much of Leinster by the time of the famine, but the Irish language was still spoken in Laois as late as the 1870s.

 The county was known as Queen's County (Contae na Banríona) from 1556 until its name was informally changed on the establishment of the Irish Free State in 1922.
 The county's name was formerly spelt as Laoighis and Leix.
 In the Local Government Act 2001, it is named in the list of counties as Laois, although no legislation was enacted explicitly changing the name from Queen's County, the name formally established under the Local Government (Ireland) Act 1898 which continued to have legal effect.
 When land is sold in the county the relevant title deeds are still updated as being in Queen's County.